 - Spread awareness by wearing red on May 5th: National Day of Awareness for Missing and Murdered Indigenous Women and Relatives.

-- Informing and maintaining information regarding missing and murdered indigenous women to your Tribal Representatives and communities.
+- Informing and maintaining information regarding missing and murdered indigenous people with your Tribal Representatives and communities.

-- Stand up for all native women and girls by spreading awareness on social media.
+- Stand up, spread awareness on social media.

 Statistics